alitsaberi/slumber/configs/instructions/lucidity_task.md

 ### **Next Step: Eye Movement Detection Test**

 To begin the test, **click the button** to indicate you're ready to perform the eye movement.
-Stay still or lie down while performing the **LRLR eye movement** (left-right-left-right).
+Stay still performing the **LRLR eye movement** (left-right-left-right).
 Once you've completed the movement, click the button again to confirm you did the test.

 **Advice for the Eye Movement:**
 - Keep your eyes relaxed and follow the movement pattern clearly: left-right-left-right.